 No-Reheat Bowls

 If you want something similar to a salad but a bit heartier, one of these no-reheat bowls might do the trick.
+They’re also easy to share and customize.

 - The Ultimate Mediterranean Bowl: You don’t really need to heat up falafel in order to enjoy it, so these Mediterranean bowls are perfect for a picnic!

-- No-Reheat Thai Tofu, Zucchini and Carrot Bowls: This recipe was one of the first WWL recipes I loved enough to make several weeks in a row, and it’s really good cold or room temperature.
+- No-Reheat Thai Tofu, Zucchini and Carrot Bowls: This recipe was one of the first WWL recipes I loved enough to make several weeks in a row, and it’s really good cold or at room temperature.

 - Mexican Turkey and Bean Quinoa Bowl: There are so many flavors packed into these bowls.
 You can easily make it vegetarian as well!